barbraparrish120/notes/README.md

 # 2024-03-11
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can keep track of your code and collaborate with others more effectively.
 Always strive to learn new skills and technologies, as this will make you more valuable in the job market.
 Finally, remember to take breaks and maintain a healthy work-life balance.

+# 2024-03-12
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first.
+Optimize only when necessary, based on data and profiling, not assumptions or hunches."

+In more detail, this quote by computer scientist Donald Knuth emphasizes that striving to optimize code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially introduce bugs.
+It's better to write clean, straightforward code initially and then optimize specific parts after measuring their actual performance impact.
+This approach ensures your software remains understandable and adaptable while delivering efficient results.